midnightntwrk/midnight-architecture/components/ClientSDK/README.md

 ### Server - SDK interface

 An API that is meant to be used by dApps to use SDK's functionality.
-Because of being a library dependency for potentially many different dapps developed at different pace this one has to be well-thought to provide good developer experience as well as proper balance between safety, easiness of use and maintainability.
+Because of being a library dependency for potentially many dApps developed at different pace this one has to be well-thought to balance availability (as how easy to use it is), robustness (handle edge conditions or possible network failures where possible), security and maintainability.

 ## Operating Environment